joeky888/dotfile/Software/Command/aws.md

 AWS New iam user and groups
 =====
-* Add New group named "admin" and give it permission "AdministratorAccess"
+* Add New group named "admin" and give it permission "AdministratorAccess" and "AWSBillingReadOnlyAccess"
 * Add New group named "developer" and give it permission "AmazonEC2ContainerRegistryPowerUser"

 CDN (AWS Cloudfront) for k8s ingress